giaovu/clean-gdrive-folders/README.md

 # clean-gdrive-folders
 An Electron app to help remove files under a Google Drive folder tree.

 A charitable organization asked me to write for them an app to aid the mass removal files under a Google Drive folder tree while keeping the folders themselves intact.
-Initially I wrote a python script to do the job, but I found that while the command line interface was adequate, it wasn't very user-friendly when folder tree contains folders with duplicate names.
-I came up with this app.
+Initially I wrote a python script to do the job, but I found that while the command line interface was adequate, it wasn't very user-friendly when folder tree contained folders with duplicate names.
+There was a need for an UI app.

 As the application is intended to be cross-platform, it's implemented using Electron.